valdezpa09/homio/README.md

         icon: motion
 ```

-## **homio_navigation**
+### **homio_navigation**

 This file builds the Homio Navigation Bar, automatically adapting to desktop and mobile devices.
 It includes the logo, navigation links, and current time display — all styled to match the Homio theme.
-You don’t need to touch this file
+You don’t need to touch this file.
+It includes the actual navigation list of items which is held in another yaml include file which will be outlined in the docs.

-**File Structure Overview**
+**Example code**

 ```
 type: vertical-stack